Piumi-Anuradha/project1/README.md

 ## Testing

-Crome developer tools has have been used while building to pinpoint and troubleshoot any issue.
+Crome developer tools have been used while building to pinpoint and troubleshoot any issue.

 The following issues were raised during the meeting with the mentor.
    - The navbar for the smaller devices was not alighning properly.
 This issue was documented in the